variancehammer/CQB/README.md

 * **Core Rules** : These are as close an adaptation of the original Zone Mortalis rules as possible, with a minimum of creative interpretation.
 Where this interpretation does happen, some commentary is included for how this was arrived at.
 * **Optional Rules** : These are rules inspired by other products, sources, etc. that can be added to enhance the feel of the game.
 * **Expansions** : There are larger sets of optional rules expressly designed to add a particular type of "flavor" to the game - for example, rules for boarding actions, rules for research stations, etc.
+* **Missions and Stratagems** : As the name suggests, this is a collection of missions and stratagems suitable for use in *CQB* games.

 In addition, there is an important note on the design philosophy of *CQB*: **These rules are not balanced**.
 They are intended for a particular form of narrative game, and as such may favor particular units, armies or army builds.